-To date, we have devoted substantially all of our resources to organizing, business planning, raising capital, designing and developing product candidates, and securing manufacturing partners.
+To date, we have devoted substantially all of our resources to organizing, business planning, raising capital, designing and developing product candidates, and securing manufacturing and sales/distribution partners.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have funded our operations primarily through the private placement of common stock.

-We anticipate that we will need an additional \$12,000,000 to (i) complete product design and testing for the RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for U.S. Food and Drug Administration ("FDA") clearance (we anticipate that the RetinalCamTM will not require FDA clearance); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology (which we anticipate will require approximately \$2,000,000); and (iii) build the infrastructure for our sustained growth.
+We anticipate that we will need an additional \$12,000,000 to (i) complete product design and testing for RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA clearance (we anticipate that the RetinalCamTM will not require FDA clearance); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology; and (iii) build the infrastructure for our sustained growth.
 We intend to obtain such funds through the sales of our equity and debt securities and/or through potential strategic partnerships; however, no assurance can be provided that funds will be available to us on acceptable terms, if at all.